'Nightmare airport' unveils new $3.9 billion terminal

 Beyond the obvious and long-overdue features, the new concourse includes a less flashy, but no less game-changing upgrade: A dual taxi line.
 This feature will reduce taxi wait times, which previously could stretch close to an hour.

 Larger gates -- another, less obvious feature -- will be able to accommodate bigger planes.
-No more taxi-ing around waiting for an available gate to accommodate your aircraft once your flight has landed.
+No more taxiing around waiting for an available gate to accommodate your aircraft once your flight has landed.

 "We've had scenarios where a flight gets in early or on time, but there was no available gate where a plane of its size could park," says Marzullo.
 "This would cause delays, but now, we can be more efficient."